usnistgov/ndn-dpdk/docs/forwarder.md

 **.eal.cores** is a list of CPU cores allocated to DPDK.
 NDN-DPDK also honors CPU affinity configured in systemd or Docker, see [performance tuning](tuning.md) "CPU isolation".

-**.eal.pciDevices** is a list of Ethernet adapters you want to use in the forwarder, written as PCI addresses.
+**.eal.pciDevices** is a list of Ethernet adapters you want to use, written as PCI addresses.
 To find the PCI addresses of available Ethernet adapters, run `dpdk-devbind.py --status-dev net`.
 Ethernet adapters not included in this list can still be activated as virtual devices using `net_af_xdp` or `net_af_packet` driver, at reduced performance; see [hardware known to work](hardware.md) "AF\_XDP and AF\_PACKET sockets" for more information.